willavelar/php-design-partner-behavioral-strategy/README.md

 We need to create a tax calculator.
 With this, we will have our budget and it will show the specific amount after calculating the taxes.

+### The problem

+If we do it this way, we have two problems: we are dependent on a string parameter with the name of the tax.
+If it is passed incorrectly, an error will be returned.
+In addition, with each new tax, we will have to modify the file by adding another "if", which can generate additional bugs.

 ```php
 <?php
 class Budget